j3rk0/j3rk0/README.md

 -  👋 Hi, I’m jerko
--  I'm a data science student at the Univeristy of Naples Federico II
+-  I'm an AI student at the Univeristy of Naples Federico II
 -  machine learning enthusiast
 -  wannabe bioinformatics
 -  android developer with an attention to non conventional ux